capnproto/capnproto/kjdoc/tour.md

 Because of the complexity of the above issues, it is generally recommended that you **avoid promise-fulfiller pairs** except in cases where these issues very clearly don't matter (such as unit tests).

-Instead, when cancellation concerns matter, consider using "adapted promises", a more-sophisticated alternative. `kj::newAdaptedPromise<T, Adapter>()` constructs an instance of the class `Adapter` (which you define) encapsulated in a returned `Promise<T>`. `Adapter`'s constructor receives a `kj::PromiseFulfiller<T>&` used to fulfill the promise.
+Instead, when cancellation concerns matter, consider using "adapted promises", a more sophisticated alternative. `kj::newAdaptedPromise<T, Adapter>()` constructs an instance of the class `Adapter` (which you define) encapsulated in a returned `Promise<T>`. `Adapter`'s constructor receives a `kj::PromiseFulfiller<T>&` used to fulfill the promise.
 The constructor should then register the fulfiller with the desired producer.
 If the promise is canceled, `Adapter`'s destructor will be invoked, and should un-register the fulfiller.
 One common technique is for `Adapter` implementations to form a linked list with other `Adapter`s waiting for the same producer.
 Adapted promises make consumer cancellation much more explicit and easy to handle, at the expense of requiring more code.

 ### Loops